 On 13 January 2023, Airlines for Humanity filed a lawsuit against Swiss International Air Lines AG on behalf of the cabin crew.
 The cause of action is alleged unjustified abusive dismissal (pursuant to Art.
 336a para.
 2 of the Swiss Code of Obligations).
 The reason for the dismissal was that the affected cabin crew members were not themselves vaccinated against COVID-19 despite an obligation to do so.
-Airlines for Humanity expects a first-instance ruling to be handed down by the end of 2023.
-1.11 Are there any specifically environment-related obligations or risks for aircraft owners, airlines, financiers, or airports in your jurisdiction, and to what extent is your jurisdiction a participant in (a) the EU Emissions Trading System (EU ETS) or a national equivalent, and (b) ICAO's Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)?
+The Bülach Labour Court rejected their claims in the first-instance ruling in Summer 2024.
+The detailed reasoning for the rejection is expected by the end of November 2024.
+The ruling is not yet legally binding.